vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 ## On Machine Learning and AI

-This section on Machine Learning and AI was contributed by [Glen Enosh](https://www.linkedin.com/in/glen-enosh-924414215) and [Harissh Ragav Dhamodaran](https://www.linkedin.com/in/harissh-ragav-dhamodaran-b7a8aa289/), core members of the [Enigma AI Club](https://www.linkedin.com/company/enigma-iiitkottayam/) at IIITK.
+<div class="custom-card-template-widget-lite"> <div style="text-align: left;"> This section on Machine Learning and AI was contributed by <a href="https://www.linkedin.com/in/glen-enosh-924414215">Glen Enosh</a> and <a href="https://www.linkedin.com/in/harissh-ragav-dhamodaran-b7a8aa289/">Harissh Ragav Dhamodaran</a>, core members of the <a href="https://www.linkedin.com/company/enigma-iiitkottayam">Enigma AI Club</a> at IIITK. </div></div>
 ### Getting Started

 > _AI will probably most likely lead to the end of the world, but in the meantime, there'll be great companies. - Sam Altman_